readium/readium-lcp-server/README.md

 - "host": the public server hostname, `hostname` by default
 - "port": the listening port, `8991` by default
 - "public_base_url": the public base URL, combination of the host and port values on http by default
-- "database": the URI formatted connection string to the database, `sqlite3://file:frontend.sqlite?cache=shared&mode=rwc` by default
+- "database": the URI formatted connection string to the database, `sqlite3://file:frontend.sqlite?cache=shared&mode=rwc` by default.
+The URI starts with the database dialect (which can be sqlite3, mysql, postgres, mssql)
 - "master_repository": repository where the uploaded EPUB files are stored before encryption.
 - "encrypted_repository": repository where the encrypted EPUB files are stored after upload.
-- "directory": the directory containing the client app; by default $GOPATH/src/github.com/readium/readium-lcp-server/frontend/manage.
+- "directory": the directory containing the client app; by default $GOPATH/src/github.com/readium/readium-lcp-server/lutserver/manage.
-- "provider_uri": provider uri, which will be inserted in all licenses produced via this test frontend.
+- "provider_uri": provider uri, which will be inserted in all licenses produced via this test lutserver.
-- "right_print": allowed number of printed pages, which will be inserted in all licenses produced via this test frontend.
+- "right_print": allowed number of printed pages, which will be inserted in all licenses produced via this test lutserver.
-- "right_copy": allowed number of copied characters, which will be inserted in all licenses produced via this test frontend.
+- "right_copy": allowed number of copied characters, which will be inserted in all licenses produced via this test lutserver.

 The config file of a Frontend Test Server must define a "lcp" "public_base_url", "lsd" "public_base_url", "lcp_update_auth" "username" and "password", and "lsd_notify_auth" "username" and "password".